 Investors purchase shares of eREITs or eFunds through one of Fundrise's portfolios: Starter, Supplemental Income, Balance Investing, or Long-Term Growth.
 The mix of investments in each portfolio is determined by Fundrise to meet income goals.

 Fundrise is known for low account minimums, and you can start investing in commercial real estate for as little as $10 with a Starter account.
-New Fundrise accounts receive an additional $10 in shares when they open and fund their account.
 Unlike other platforms, you don't have to be an accredited investor, which is a net worth and income requirement set by the IRS.

 Investors pay fees of 1% annually, which is divided between a 0.15% annual advisory fee and a 0.85% annual asset management fee.
 Learn more in our Fundrise Review.